How Long Does It Take To Buy A Car?

 If you believe the studies and you are buying from the dealership, you can expect it to take 3-6 hours to buy a car from the time you walk into the moment you actually drive away.

-If you believe the person ranting in a video online, or leaving a negative review on a car buying website, it might take you all weekend to buy a car
+If you believe the person ranting in a video online, or leaving a negative review on a Car Shopping Service, it might take you all weekend to buy a car

 But I’m going to ask you to throw “Most” of that out.